 There are five different options and which one is best for you depends on which game you own and your skill level.

-The best is to install a capacitor as this will never leak and is inexpensive.
-These are available at Great Plains Electronics (search for Part Number: CERS-1.5F-5V).
+The least expensive is to install a capacitor as this will never leak.* These are available at Great Plains Electronics (search for Part Number: CERS-1.5F-5V).
 These only work on early solid state pinball machines (see Pinwiki for a listing).

-Installation is easy (see photos above).
+Installation is easy (see photos for early Bally / Stern).
 Just remove the solder on the left side of where the battery used to be.
 Flow a little new solder in the hole so it will melt easier, then remove the solder with a solder sucker or wick.